umirtech/ffmpegAndroid/readme.md

     }
 ```
-## This FFMPEG files is None GPL Version
+## This Precmpiled Shared FFmpeg Binaries is Non GPL Version You can coompile it by forking this repo